Restless (Elton John song): Performances

 The song was performed for the first time in the spring of 1984.
 It was a live staple up and until 1986.
 On stage, John would often introduce the song as a "rock and roll number", and the live versions are much faster and piano-based than the studio version.
 One of the live versions (recorded at Wembley Arena in 30 June 1984) were eventually released as the B-side to "Wrap Her Up", and now appears as one of the bonus tracks on his next album, 1985's Ice on Fire.

-The song appeared in the episode "To Hull and Back" of Only Fools and Horses in a scene set in the Nag's Head at the beginning.
-The song starts playing while Uncle Albert is talking to his female friend and can still be heard when Boycie and Dell are in the back room.
+The song appeared in the episode "To Hull and Back" of Only Fools and Horses.